 So much fun!

 Hi!
 I'm Rina.
-I teach Kindergarten-6th grade art to 400 students at a public elementary school near San Diego.
-I teach a wide variety of art projects, including drawing, painting, collage, clay, sculpture, printmaking, photography and iPad art.
+I teach Kindergarten-5th grade art to 310 students at High Tech Elementary North County, located in San Marcos, California.
+I teach a wide variety of art projects, including drawing, painting, collage, clay, sculpture, printmaking, photography, puppetry and iPad art.
 Look around the site - you'll find detailed step-by-step lessons with extra resources - a Powerpoint, video or helpful links - that make your teaching easier.
 Whether you are a teacher or parent, if you love teaching kids art there is something here for you.
 Thanks for visiting!

 Don't miss a single post!
 Click on the RSS icon at the top of the page - posts will be sent automatically to you.